erniebrodeur/dbml2mmd/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ernie-brodeur-goxlabs/dbml2mmd.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/ernie-brodeur-goxlabs/dbml2mmd>.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.